-There was a time, in the days before hook-up apps like Grindr, when gay men went out and met one another in person.
-They talked, they cruised one another, and they had sex.
-Forget smartphone emoticons to denote whether you’re up for it – and what you’re into – back in the good old days (now, this is starting to date me!), just a nod and wink would suffice.
+There was a time, in the days before gay dating apps, when gay men went out and met one another in person.
+They talked, they cruised, and they had sex.
+Forget smartphone emoticons to denote whether you’re up for it – and what you’re into – back in the good ol' days, just a nod and wink would suffice.

 From the 1970s onwards – certainly in the more sexually liberated US cities like New York and San Francisco – cruise bars, for men who had sex with men, were at their most popular.
 As the internet has taken over – and gay venues in major cities continue to close – they are now few and far between.
-Vault139, near Warren Street tube in central London, is the only such establishment in the capital and is proudly keeping the old traditions of cruising for sex alive.
+However, Vault 139, near Warren Street Tube in central London, is one of the only such establishments in the UK capital and is proudly keeping the old traditions of cruising for sex alive.

-The entrance to the bar itself is a nod to the furtive business of sexual shenanigans: you have to descend a set of steps to reach it, and then pass your money (just £8, including drinks token and free coat check) through a small hole in the wall.
-The whole process is oddly liberating – it reminds you that you’re temporarily getting away from the endless heterosexuals who insist upon hogging the street by never letting go of one another’s hands, as you enter into a domain that belongs uniquely to gay male culture.
+The entrance to Vault 139 itself is a nod to the furtive business of sexual shenanigans: you have to descend a set of steps to reach it, and then pay through a small hole in the wall.
+The whole process is oddly liberating – it reminds you that you’re temporarily getting away from the endless heterosexuals who insist upon hogging the street by never letting go of one another’s hands – as you enter into a domain that belongs uniquely to gay male culture.

 The Iris Prize is a six-day celebration of LGBT film in Cardiff.
 The programme includes screenings of 35 international short films competing for the